Skip to main content

 Program Chair, 6–12 Grades Social Studies, Carlisle Area School District

-Kevin Wagner is in his 28th year of teaching, all of which has been with the Carlisle Area School District in Carlisle, Pennsylvania.
-Wagner serves as the social studies program supervisor for grades 6–12, overseeing and coaching 26 teachers.
-He currently teaches AP seminar, AP research, and AP US history and is the adviser to the Model United Nations club.
-Wagner is a strong advocate for social studies instruction, serving on the Middle States Council for Social Studies board of directors as secretary.
-He has held previous positions with Historic Carlisle Inc., the PA Council for Social Studies, and the International Model United Nations Association.
-Wagner has also been a member for several years on the Pennsylvania Teachers Advisory Council, working with state legislatures and stakeholders to develop sound educational practices for the state of Pennsylvania.
-Wagner has received numerous awards in education, including the Thomas W. Holtzman Jr. Educational Leadership Award for outstanding contributions in educational administration, the National Liberty Museum’s Teacher as Hero Award, the American Historical Association’s Beveridge Family Teaching Award, the Middle States Council for Social Studies’ Harry J. Carman Award, the Gilder‐Lehrman PA State History Teacher of the Year Award, the PA National History Day Teacher of the Year Award, and was a finalist in 2001 for the Walt Disney Teacher of the Year Award.
-In 2018, Wagner was named the recipient of the National Council for Social Studies’ Christa McAuliffe Reach for the Stars award grant for his development of the Silent Heroes Project, in which students complete historical research and create websites to honor Pennsylvania World War II soldiers buried in the Normandy American Cemetery.
-He has also led three separate groups of College in the High School students to Normandy, France, to study World War II in a program he calls The Power of Place.
-Wagner earned a BA in social studies certification with an emphasis in US history at Messiah University, a master’s degree in history, and a master’s degree in educational leadership and policy from Shippensburg University.
+Wagner has received numerous honors, including the Thomas W. Holtzman Jr. Educational Leadership Award, the National Liberty Museum’s Teacher as Hero Award, the American Historical Association’s Beveridge Family Teaching Award, the Middle States Council for Social Studies’ Harry J. Carman Award, the Gilder Lehrman Pennsylvania History Teacher of the Year Award, the PA National History Day Teacher of the Year Award, and recognition as a 2001 Walt Disney Teacher of the Year finalist.
+In 2018, he earned the National Council for Social Studies’ Christa McAuliffe Reach for the Stars Award for his Silent Heroes Project, in which students research and create websites to honor Pennsylvania World War II soldiers buried in Normandy.
+He has also led three study abroad programs to Normandy, France, called The Power of Place.
+Wagner holds a BA in social studies from Messiah University and master’s degrees in history and educational leadership and policy from Shippensburg University.